 Edmonton is one of the largest cities in Alberta and has one of the coolest attractions to see in the winter, the Ice Castles.
 The Ice Castles are man-made and super photogenic.
 If you are heading to Edmonton with your family then this would be a great place to visit as the attraction comes complete with various slides and caves for the kids to enjoy.

 Jasper National Park

-During my winter visit I was lucky to see quite a lot of wildlife (mainly Elk).
+During my winter visit, I was lucky to see quite a lot of wildlife (mainly Elk).
 Below is one of the first I saw which is a male with huge antlers.
-It’s so impressive seeing them in the wild, going about their life in the peak of winter.
+It’s so impressive seeing them in the wild, going about their lives at the peak of winter.

 A great winter activity is an ice walk along Maligne Canyon, such as available with Sun Dog Tours.
 You’ll get fitted with boots and spikes, then get to see frozen waterfalls and walk along the frozen river that normally flows through the Canyon.

 Marmot Basin is a ski resort in Jasper National Park which has fantastic snow and beautiful runs.
 A highlight of this resort are the trees that you’ll find everywhere lining the pistes which enhance the already stunning landscape.

 Leading between Jasper and Lake Louise is the Icefields Parkway.
 This is one of the world’s most beautiful drives, where you’ll be travelling along tree-lined roads with mountains, glaciers, frozen lakes, and stunning scenery in all directions.

 A huge highlight for me on this drive was to see this huge male Elk, who was just casually waiting on the road.
 Thankfully he was in no rush as we approached, allowing me to get some bucket list pictures.